 Do not read it at all and you will not feel a thing.

-Confirmation bias is somewhat linked to our memories (similar to availability bias.)
-We have a penchant for recalling evidence which backs up our beliefs.
+Confirmation bias is somewhat linked to our memories (similar to availability bias).
+We have a penchant for recalling evidence that backs up our beliefs.
 However neutral the original information was, we fall prey to selective recall.
 As Leo Tolstoy wrote: